-Because NauticEd is an officially recognized sailing education body in the United States by the Untied States Coast Guard and NASBLA who is the official body overseeing boating Licenses, the NauticEd SLC is an officially recognized sailing license.
-In Croatia for example, the license must be on the official ministry list.
+Because NauticEd is an officially recognized sailing education body in the United States by the United States Coast Guard and NASBLA who is the official body overseeing boating Licenses, the NauticEd SLC is an officially recognized sailing license.
+In Croatia for example, a license must be listed on the official ministry list.
 The NauticEd SLC is on the Croatian official ministry list.

 When you book a yacht charter with NauticEd Sailing Vacations, we run a check on your resume and license and we preclear you with the yacht charter company.